Topdu/OpenOCR/docs/openocr.md

 ### **Detection Model Performance**

-In the examples provided in Detection results, OpenOCR's detection model generates bounding boxes that are more comprehensive and better aligned with the boundaries of text instances compared to PP-OCRv4.
+In the examples provided, OpenOCR's detection model generates bounding boxes that are generally more comprehensive and better aligned with the boundaries of text instances compared to PP-OCRv4.
 In addition, OpenOCR excels in distinguishing separate text instances, avoiding errors such as merging two distinct text instances into one or splitting a single instance into multiple parts.
 This indicates superior handling of **semantic completeness and spatial understanding**, making it particularly effective for complex layouts.

 ### **Recognition Model Generalization**